RiverCity Ferries: KittyCats

-Five 12 m catamarans, nicknamed KittyCats, are being leased from RiverCity Ferries sister company Captain Cook Cruises in Sydney from November 2020 to operate the suspended CityHopper and cross river services while monohulled ferries are overhauled.
-The first, MV Cockle Bay, arrived in Brisbane in September 2020, to fill in for suspended cross-river ferries awaiting repairs.
+Five 12 m catamarans, nicknamed KittyCats, have been leased from RiverCity Ferries sister company Captain Cook Cruises in Sydney since November 2020 to operate the cross river services after the monohulled ferries were withdrawn.
+The first, MV Cockle Bay, arrived in Brisbane in September 2020.
 They have a capacity of 60 passengers (36 seated, 24 standing) and are operated by a crew of one.
 They are powered by 2 x 184 kW Cummins QSB engines with an economical normal service speed of 18 kn and a maximum speed of 24 kn.

 Residents have expressed concerns with the noise of the new vessels, since they came into service.
 In May 2021, Council ordered SeaLink to fit mufflers to the vessels to reduce noise concerns.

+EVCats

+A prototype electric ferry, to be called the EVCat, was announced by Brisbane Lord Mayor Adrian Schrinner on 14 June 2023.
+Development would be funded by Brisbane City Council and developed jointly with River City Ferries and Aus Ships.
+The proposed prototype would be 15 m long and carry 50 passengers, larger than the KittyCats but smaller than the CityCats.

+Former fleet

+Monohull ferries

+The monohulled ferries worked the inner city CityHopper and cross-river CityFerry services.
+All units were suspended from service in July 2020 following the discovery of rotten wood in their hulls and later replaced by KittyCats.
+Restoration of these ferries was mooted but later abandoned due to cost and their 30+ year age; they were auctioned off in August 2022.